solarkennedy/sensu-training/intermediate/lectures/How to Tune Check Parameters/README.md

 We've covered a few check tunables that you can use out of the box to help customize your alerting experience for you and your teams.
-Let's take moment to talk about taking this to a really interesting leve: custom check attributes.
+Let's take moment to talk about taking this to a really interesting level: custom check attributes.

 Say we have a check definition on disk already: